Coconuts2486-FRC/FRC-2024/README.md

 ## License

-This project is licensed under the MIT License - see the [WPLib-License.md](WPLib-License.md) file for details
+This project is licensed under the WPLib License - see the [WPLib-License.md](WPLib-License.md) file for details